 - A request for usage of the Meeting Room must be made at least one week in advance.
 Subsequent requests may be made up to the date of the meeting provided all previous usage was in compliance with Library policy and the room is available.

 - The Library reserves the right to cancel Meeting Room reservations without notice in the event of emergency, snow closings, or unsafe building conditions.

 - The Library reserves the right to deny use of the Meeting Room to organizations or individuals who violate Library policies or rules of use.

 General Guidelines for Use

-- All meetings must be free and open to the public.
-No admission fees may be charged or donations collected.
+- All meetings must be open to the public.

-- The Library does not advocate or endorse the viewpoints of any group or individual; Meeting Room use shall not be publicized in such a way to imply Library sponsorship.
+- Meeting Room use shall not be publicized in such a way to imply sponsorship by, or affiliation with, the Library sponsorship.

 - Attendance is limited by the maximum room capacity of 30 people.